oniyukii/anxiety/scenes/act4.md

 `bb({ eyes:"sad" });`

-b: Se facciamo un sorriso falso, non riusciremo mai a comunicare con nessuno,If we put on a shallow smile, we'll never really connect with anyone,
+b: Se facciamo un finto sorriso, non riusciremo mai a comunicare con nessuno,If we put on a shallow smile, we'll never really connect with anyone,

 `bb({ eyes:"super_sad" });`

-b: *Ma* se ci apriamo, gli altri vedranno tutto il nostro disordine interiore!*But* if we open up, other people will see all our messed-up insides!
+b: *Ma* se ci apriamo, gli altri vedranno tutto il nostro disordine interno!*But* if we open up, other people will see all our messed-up insides!

 `hong({body:"chin", mouth:"narrow", MOUTH_LOCK:true})`